 For years, research from the United States Federal Reserve has found that buyers use cash more than any other option for its simplicity.
 Here are some benefits to accepting cash payments:

 - You won’t have to deal with fraud, bounced checks, or unauthorized card usage

-You don’t need a lot of expensive equipment to accept cash payments, either.
-However, if your business takes in a lot of cash payments, it’s a good idea to make frequent bank deposits to avoid theft issues.
+For one, it’s challenging for business owners to maintain a paper trail or accounting log.
+If your business takes in a lot of cash payments, it’s a good idea to make frequent bank deposits to avoid theft issues.